Employer of Record in Saint Kitts and Nevis

 How Much Does a Saint Kitts and Nevis EOR Cost?

-Remote People’s full-service EOR plans start at USD 199 per employee per month, plus a similar one-time setup cost (actual pricing for SKN may vary by package).
+Remote People’s full-service EOR plans start at USD 199 per employee per month with no hidden fees.
 These fees cover the core EOR services listed above.
 Optional add-ons include private health insurance, specialized HR support, or immigration assistance.

 Employment and Labor Laws in Saint Kitts and Nevis